Alfresco/alfresco-ng2-components/docs/search-control.component.md

     </adf-empty-search-result>
 </adf-search-control>
 ```

-All you need to add is the `adf-empty-search-result` tag in the `adf-search-control` and then put inside the template you want to render when no results are found.
+Place the `adf-empty-search-result` tag inside the `adf-search-control` and then within it, put
+whatever content you want to show for an "empty" result.